A community of creative collaborators

 We’ve seen how the support system of your campus community can help fuel creativity.
 That’s why, over the past few years, we’ve built custom residences to house more than 700 students in the heart of San Francisco’s dynamic DoReMi art and design district.
 It’s part of our ambitious, multi-year plan to unify and expand our San Francisco campus to benefit students in every discipline and at all academic levels.

-Opening in fall 2020 in the center of CCA’s San Francisco campus, Founders Hall will be home to most of CCA’s first- and second-year resident students.
+Our newest residence hall in the center of CCA’s San Francisco campus, Founders Hall will be home to most of CCA’s first- and second-year resident students.

 The residence features sculptural glass and red gridwork that frame a ground-level gallery, community gathering space, and a cafe where students can use their meal plan.
 Above, four floors are connected by an open-air indoor courtyard, common spaces, and corridors with student rooms on either side.
 The compact and efficient rooms come with storage, beds, and desks, as well as a separate sink, toilet, and shower stall to minimize morning traffic while students get ready for class.
 The top floor has single rooms for upperclassmen and graduate students, as well as a terrace overlooking San Francisco’s iconic skyline.